JoshMock/indieweb/post/2026-agents-md-as-a-dark-signal.md

 ---
-title: AGENTS.md as a signal
+title: AGENTS.md as a dark signal
 date: 2026-01-22
 description: "Is an AGENTS.md or CLAUDE.md file in a repo a sign of possibly poor code quality?"
 tags: post